Boxing legend George Foreman dies aged 76, family says

 He lost the belt a year later to Muhammad Ali in the infamous Rumble In the Jungle bout held in the African nation then known as Zaire.

-His second championship came more than two decades later at the age of 45 with a stunning knockout win over Michael Moorer in 1994.
+His second championship came more than two decades later at the age of 45, with a stunning knockout win over Michael Moorer in 1994 making him the oldest heavyweight champion ever.

 He retired from the sport in 1997 with a record of 76 wins and just five losses.
 Sixty-eight of his victories came via knockout.